Murder of Nada Cella: Investigation

 Investigators hypothesized that the young woman had been struck with an object and then fell to the ground where the attacker continued to hit her, even taking her head in his hands to hit her against a smooth surface, probably the floor.
 The dynamics led to the hypothesis that the victim knew the murderer, who knew how to move around the office.
-The employer, Marco Soracco, was therefore suspected, who, according to a witness, a tenant who often watched the passage through the peephole when she was alarmed by the barking of her dog, would have arrived around 8.50, twenty minutes before she called for help.
+The employer, Marco Soracco, was therefore suspected.
+According to a witness, a tenant who often watched the passage through the peephole when she was alarmed by the barking of her dog, Soracco would have arrived around 8.50, twenty minutes before Cella called for help.

-Soracco's involvement and a potential further motive were hypothesized in connection with a work conflict which began from the testimony of a colleague of the accountant, Dr. Bertuccio, who, having learned of the crime, thought back to a phrase the man had said a short time before: "Soon there will be a bang, even the newspapers will talk about it.
+Soracco's involvement and a potential further motive were hypothesized in connection with a work conflict which began from the testimony of his colleague, Dr. Bertuccio, who, having learned of the crime, thought back to a phrase Soracco had said a short time before: "Soon there will be a bang, even the newspapers will talk about it.
 The secretary will leave".
-In light of the crime, such a phrase seemed to hypothesize a possible motive.
-The testimony of Soracco's mother also led in this direction, as she said she had seen Nada in the office the previous Saturday, two days before the crime, while she was packing away a floppy disk which however was never found among her belongings.
-However, her work booklet was found in her handbag, a document which is usually in the possession of the employer and from here the hypothesis of the end of the professional relationship arose, but Soracco denied this was true.
+In light of the crime, such a phrase seemed to suggest a possible motive.
+The testimony of Soracco's mother also led in this direction, as she said she had seen Nada in the office the previous Saturday, two days before the crime, while she was packing away a floppy disk which was never found among her belongings.
+However, her work booklet was found in her handbag, a document which is usually in the possession of the employer, and from here the hypothesis of the end of the professional relationship arose, but Soracco denied this was true.

-The secretary's arrival at the office on Saturday morning aroused interest, as it had never happened, in the previous five years, that she had shown up for work outside of working hours, and Soracco himself confirmed to the investigators that there was no reason why Nada had done so.
+The secretary's arrival at the office on Saturday morning aroused interest, as she had never shown up for work outside of working hours in the previous five years, and Soracco himself confirmed to the investigators that there was no reason why Nada would have done so.
 The investigations into the young woman's private life did not reveal any elements that could have led to other hypotheses.
 The only thing that remained was the belief that the secretary had been killed by a person she knew and who regularly frequented the office.
-In the meantime, however, the testimonies of the neighbour and of Bertuccio were retracted and, also thanks to the negative result of DNA testing, Soracco was exonerated.
+In the meantime, however, the testimonies of the neighbour and of Bertuccio were retracted and, thanks to the negative result of DNA testing, Soracco was exonerated.